jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-21.md

 IPP Contracts and/or their energy output based on terms and conditions which shall optimize the value and sale prices of said assets;
-(p) To create and administer STFs under Section 34 of the Act and these Rules;
+(p) To create and administer STFs under Section 34  and these Rules;
 (q) To operate the generation assets, directly or through NAPOCOR, prior to Privatization of such assets.
 Towards this end, while PSALM operates